-- Submission of false information on the application such as concealment of a conviction within the past seven years that indicates a lack of business integrity.. - Permitting an individual who is on the NDL to serve in a principal capacity or perform CACFP functions with the organization, or permitting such an individual to serve as a principal in a sponsored site or as a day care home.

-NOTE: CEs must check the NDL prior to hiring new staff, submitting new sites, or hiring new staff.

-- Failure to operate the CACFP in accordance with regulatory performance standards: - o Performance Standard 1 Financial viability and financial management. - o Performance Standard 2 Administrative capability. - o Performance Standard 3 Accountability.
+- Submission of false information on the organization's application, including but not limited to a determination that the CE has concealed a conviction for any activity that occurred during the past seven years and that indicates a lack of business integrity. - Permitting an individual who is on the National Disqualified List (NDL) to serve in a principal capacity with the organization.
+If a sponsoring organization, permitting such an individual to serve as a principal in a sponsored site or as a day care home.
+NOTE: Prior to hiring new staff, submitting new sites, or when new site staff is hired check the NDL. - Permitting an individual who is on the NDL to perform CACFP functions for the organization.
+If a sponsoring organization, permitting such an individual to perform CACFP functions in a sponsored site or day care home.
+NOTE: Prior to hiring new staff, submitting new sites, or when new site staff is hired check the NDL. - Failure to operate the CACFP in conformance with the performance standards (VCA); - Performance Standard 1 Financial viability and financial management. - o Performance Standard 2 Administrative capability. - Performance Standard 3 Accountability.

-EXAMPLES: continued submission of late claims; failure to account for CACFP funds; failure to use funds for allowable costs; failure to submit adjusted budgets as necessary; failure to train staff prior to beginning operations.
+EXAMPLES (not all inclusive): continued submission of late claims; failure to account for CACFP funds; failure to use funds for allowable costs; failure to submit adjusted budgets as necessary; failure to train staff prior to beginning CACFP functions

-• Failure to comply with the procurement bid procedures and contract requirements.

-EXAMPLES: failure to advertise the Invitation for Bid and Contract for Purchased Meals (IFB) as required; obtaining bid specifications from a potential bidder; failure to disclose less-than-arms-length transactions.
+Failure to comply with the bid procedures and contract requirements applicable to procurement.
+EXAMPLES (not all inclusive): failure to advertise the Invitation for Bid and Contract for Purchased Meals (IFB) as required; obtaining bid specifications from a potential bidder; failure to disclose less-than-arms-length transactions